sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 turn is active while the other players turn is not active (assertion in block 2) and that the active turn changes (assertion in block 3), after this first player has played his card (block 3).
-For that we set up a small "toy game" with the help of the classes GameBuilder and MatchBuilder, which we implemented for the purpose to facilitate thecreation of game testing contexts (block 1).
-You find more details on the GameBuilder and MatchBuilder classes below.
+For that we set up a small "toy game" with the help of the classes GameBuilder and MatchBuilder, which we implemented for the purpose to facilitate the creation of game testing contexts (block 1).
+You find more details on the GameBuilder and MatchBuilder classes in separate sections below.

 For this specific test, a game with two players (PLAYER_1, PLAYER_2) was instantiated.
 The two players have two cards each (ace of clubs / queen of clubs and king of clubs / jack of clubs).
 There is another utility class CardValue which helps to instantiate cards easily.
-You find more details on the CardValue class below.
+You find more details on the CardValue class in a separate section below.

     void the_first_player_must_play_a_card_when_round_starts() {